Cincinnati's Swifton Center

 Drawing from Liberal Markets, Incorporated

 At its October 1956 inauguration, SWIFTON CENTER was hailed as a shopper's dream world.
 The retail hub spanned approximately 486,000 leasable square feet and was comprised of two floors; the Mall Level and Langdon Level.
-By the time of the circa-1957 plan, there were fifty-seven stores and services and parking lot space for 3,500 autos.
+By the time of the circa-1957 plan, there were fifty-eight stores and services and free parking for 3,500 autos.

 SWIFTON CENTER TENANTS 1957: